genericmoniker/alert-windows-gadget/AlertCamera.gadget/doc/readme.txt

 Alert Camera Gadget

-The version is maintained in 3 places right now (unfortunately):

-1. gadget.xml
-2. version.json - upload this to /software_files/camera-gadget to set the online
-	version of the gadget for the version check.
-3. The gadget download WordPress page.
+Use ant deploy to push the gadgets to esmithy.net.
+Don't forget to update the version in build.xml, then on the description WordPress page.

 == WINDOWS ==